When is National Computer Security Day?

 When did National Computer Security Day first emerge?

 National Computer Security Day commenced in 1988.
 Its inception closely followed an attack on ARPANET -the internet’s predecessor- that harmed 10% of connected computers.
-The holiday was inaugurated by the Association for Computer Machinery (ACM).
+The Association for Computer Machinery (ACM) first inaugurated the holiday.

 Why was National Computer Security Day created?

 National Computer Security Day is designed to raise awareness about cyber security issues.
 It also helps people maintain online security.
 For example, many people reuse passwords, but a fair number of those individuals may not know that reusing passwords means that a hacker is more likely to gain access to their credit card number than otherwise.
 Taking the time to review password security best practices can help individuals avoid compromised credit cards and other unwanted scenarios.

 National Computer Security Day empowers people to take ownership of their online presence and identity.